greymatter-io/operator/README.md

 ## Development

-### Requirements
+### Dependencies

-This project is built on the [Operator SDK](https://sdk.operatorframework.io) which relies on [Kubebuilder](https://kubebuilder.io) for its CLI and the [controller-runtime project](https://github.com/kubernetes-sigs/controller-runtime).
-As such, this project adheres to conventions and best practices recommended by those projects.
+Grey Matter Operator is built using the [Operator SDK](https://sdk.operatorframework.io).
+As such, this project adheres to its conventions and recommended best practices.

 Download the [Operator SDK CLI v1.12.0](https://sdk.operatorframework.io/docs/installation/) for maintaining the project API, manifests, and general project structure.

+It also uses [Cue](https://cuelang.org/docs/install/) for maintaining much of its internal API.

 If building for [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift/container-platform), you'll also need the [OpenShift CLI](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/).

+### Setup

-All other dependencies for this project can be added with `go mod vendor`, plus additional `make` targets which will download binaries to the `bin` directory.
+Go dependencies can be added with `GO111MODULE=on go mod vendor`.
+The Go dependencies will be downloaded to the gitignored `vendor` directory.

+Cue dependencies should be added inside of the `/pkg/version/cue.mod` directory by running `cue get go k8s.io/api/...` inside of that directory.
+The Cue dependencies will be downloaded to the gitignored `/pkg/version/cue.mod/gen` directory.

 ### Local Quickstart